TelluIoT/ThingML/testframework/README.md

 # Jenkins ThingML Test Framework (beta)
 ## Overview
 Jenkins ThingML Test Framework builds ThingML artifacts, runs test cases and publish results.
 The framework is integrated with Jenkins, but does not relay on Jenkins to execute test cases and publish results.
 Strictly speaking, the framework does not have to run on top of Jenkins.
-It does not executute test cases itself, but rather deligates testing to external executors.
+It does not execute test cases itself, but rather delegates testing to external executors.
 The primary goal is to run executors, wait for the executors to complete and publish accumulated report.
-An external executors can be any program, which comply to certan criteria.
+An external executors can be any program, which comply to certain criteria.
 Each executor runs a test suit with a number of test cases.
 The executor has to output to standard outputs (stdout/stderr) and publishes test results in a specific format in the specified folder.

 ### Test Framework
-The figure below sums up and higlights the workflow and core parts of the framework.
+The figure below sums up and highlights the work-flow and core parts of the framework.
 ![Alt text](docs/overview.png "Workflow and core components")

 The script `test.py` implements the figure above.
 Each time we want to execute test cases the script should be run.
 The configuration file `config.ini` controls the behavior of the framework.